apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Google shows off the Pixel 8 and Pixel Watch 2 ahead of launch**
+**Country singer Zach Bryan is arrested in Oklahoma, apologizes on social media**

-You can read more about it [here](https://arstechnica.com/google/2023/09/google-shows-off-the-pixel-8-and-pixel-watch-2-ahead-of-launch/).
+You can read more about it [here](https://www.cnn.com/2023/09/08/entertainment/zach-bryan-arrest-oklahoma/index.html).

 ## Requirements
 - Python 3.8